turingschool/curriculum/tutorials/capybara/capybara_practice.markdown

 ### Individual Practice

 These exercises should require little or no modification to the underlying Rails code.
-You should commenting out or sabotage sections of the existing Rails code to make sure the test fails, then bring it back to make the test pass.
+You should comment out or sabotage sections of the existing Rails code to make sure the test fails, then bring it back to make the test pass.

 * When on the article show page
   * The title is displayed in H1 tags